bmos1/bmos1/enumeration.md

 * -sS TCP SynScan - no handshake (sudo)
 * -sU UDP RawScan - raw socket (sudo)
 * -sV ServiceScan
+* -A OS Fingerprinting, script scan and tracerout (all)
+* -O OS Fingerprinting only
+* --osscan-guessing forces nmap to print all os guessing results (no accurate)

 ```bash
 #TCP Connect